About CFS®

 Bob Glauz is the author of the CFS software products.
 He

-earned his Bachelor's degree in Civil Engineering from the University
+earned his Bachelor's degree in Civil Engineering from Missouri University

-of Missouri Rolla in 1982, and Master's degree in Civil
+of Science and Technology in 1982, and Master's degree in Civil

 Engineering from the University of Kansas in 1988.
 He is a licensed,